-In Canada historic information regarding skate catches goes back to the 1950's.
-Prior to 1990's skates were taken mostly as bycatch and landings were reported as part of a skate complex (not by species).
+In Canada historic information regarding skate catches goes back to the 1950s.
+Prior to the 1990s skates were taken mostly as bycatch and landings were reported as part of a skate complex (not by species).
 As with the U.S. West Coast, the trawl fishery is responsible for the largest amount of bycatch.
-Skate catches off British Columbia accelerated in the early 1990's, partly due to emerging Asian markets.
+Skate catches off British Columbia accelerated in the early 1990s, partly due to emerging Asian markets.
 Since 1996, Longnose Skate has been targeted by the B.C. trawl fishery and as a result, catches have been more accurately reported.